 Connect, Share, Learn

-American Spaces are local places for foreign residents to connect – with people, with ideas and with the United States through collaboration and self-discovery.
-This fully revised website is the go-to, one-stop shop for everything American Spaces.
+American Spaces are local physical locations for foreign residents to connect – with people, with ideas and with the United States through collaboration and self-discovery.
+This website is the go-to, one-stop shop for resources and programming ideas for use in American Spaces.
 Look for useful guidance and resources in the management, programming, training and design sections.

-NEW Content Module: Highlights from the Smithsonian Institution’s National Museum of African American History This program kit contains selected objects from NMAAHC that can stimulate discussion and learning about African American history and the broader history of the United States.
+Highlights from the Smithsonian Institution’s National Museum of African American History This program kit contains selected objects from NMAAHC that can stimulate discussion and learning about African American history and the broader history of the United States.
 It is designed as a resource kit for program facilitators.
-Each object includes a brief description, as well as conversation questions and resources for additional information.
-In addition to U.S. history and culture, this resource can be used for programming on civic rights and civic engagement.
-Large (TIF) and smaller (JPEG) format images are included for making poster shows, handouts, social media, and more.
+Read more.

 Office of American Spaces Annual Report: The Office of American Spaces has released its second annual report.
 The report outlines how the office’s total budget was allocated and presents numbers of visitors, programs and other data about the activities within the American Spaces.
 Read more.

 American Spaces and their patrons can participate in the English for Science, Technology, Engineering and Mathematics MOOC through the University of Pennsylvania and Coursera.
 This course is designed for non-native English speakers who are interested in improving their English skills in the sciences.
 A facilitated course will begin October 16.
 Read more.